JacquesCodes/EucVision/README.md

 ## Data availability

-Imagery and derived datasets are archived at the Information Hub, a Google Cloud Platform store maintained with the University of Pretoria, under the project *IMPACT regular drone-in-a-box imagery and derived datasets* (Vermeulen, 2026a).
+Imagery and derived datasets are archived at the Information Hub, a Google Cloud Platform store maintained with the University of Pretoria, under the project *IMPACT regular drone-in-a-box imagery and derived datasets*.

 The scripts here reference absolute local paths and will not run unmodified elsewhere.
 They are published for transparency and method review rather than as a turnkey pipeline.